harishvaddiraj/Conference/README.md

 * log - src/main/resources/logback.xml
 * H2 DataBase URL: http://localhost:8080/testdb
 * data.sql - Defined queries to have an immediate data on H2 DB startup

-Note: I did not create an API seperately to register as a session presenter.
-I have designed in such a way that we can make use of the first or second API to register a presenter